srares13/keyboard-cursors-and-selections/README.md

 ### Other features

-These features and tips are usually intuitive and discoverable while you are using the extension, but I'm listing them here to be documented.
+These features are usually intuitive and discoverable while you are using the extension, but I'm listing them here to be documented.

 <br>